 8 graduates from a film college in Kenya will be waiting nervously to find out if their film will take home an Oscar.
 These graduates of the Africa Digital Media Institute (ADMI) in Nairobi were part of the team making a movie nominated in the category of best short live-action film.

-The film, called Watu Wote (or All of Us), tells the story of a terror attack on a bus in Kenya by militant group Al-Shabaab in 2015, in which Muslim passengers protected Christians.
+The film, Watu Wote (or All of Us), tells the story of a terror attack on a bus in Kenya by the militant group Al-Shabaab in 2015.
+In the attack, Muslim passengers protected Christians.

 “I was at work when I got a call telling me we had been nominated,” says 22-year-old ADMI graduate Claire Njoki, who helped to design and build the film’s set.